Aliens vs. Predator (2010 video game)

-Aliens vs. Predator is a 2010 first-person shooter video game developed by Rebellion Developments, the team behind the 1994 Atari Jaguar game and the 1999 Microsoft Windows game and published by Sega for Microsoft Windows, PlayStation 3 and Xbox 360.
+Aliens vs. Predator is a 2010 first-person shooter video game developed by Rebellion Developments and published by Sega for Microsoft Windows, PlayStation 3 and Xbox 360.
+Additionally, the game can be purchased from the Xbox digital store and played on Xbox One and Xbox Series consoles through the Xbox backwards compatibility program.

 In the game, a Weyland-Yutani research team discovers an ancient Predator Pyramid and hopes to unlock the advanced technology while studying the resident Aliens.
 However, when the Aliens escape, a unit of United States Colonial Marine Corps responds to neutralize the threat while the Predator Race also send three of their members to investigate.
 The game is not a sequel to the previous game Aliens versus Predator 2, but a reboot based on the Alien vs. Predator franchise, a combination of the characters and creatures of the Alien franchise and the Predator franchise.
+Rebellion previously developed the 1994 Atari Jaguar game and the 1999 Microsoft Windows game.

 Gameplay

 There are three campaigns in the game, one for each race/faction (the Colonial Marines, the Aliens, and the Predators), that, while separate in terms of individual plot and gameplay, form one overarching storyline.
 Following the storyline of the campaign modes comes the multiplayer aspect of the game.
 In this Multiplayer section of the game, players face off in various game types in various ways.